tkob/mlmsgpack/README.md

 #### Moscow ML

-First, you need LargeInt and LargeWord structures.
-The definition below will do.

-    structure LargeInt = Int
-    structure LargeWord = Word

-Then, use .sml files in the following order.
+From the interactive shell, use .sml files in the following order.

+- large.sml
 - mlmsgpack-aux.sml
 - realprinter-fail.sml
 - mlmsgpack.sml

+Makefile.mosml is also provided.

 #### HaMLet